Paths to the Flight Deck

 What is the current time to upgrade to captain?

 Our current upgrade time is approximately 18 months.

 What is a typical flight schedule for first officers?

 The trips vary and are bid each month.
 Typical trips are three to four days in length with two to three days off.
-All pilots receive a minimum of 11 days off per month, and contractually, at least 65% of hard lines will have a minimum of 12 days off.
+All pilots receive a minimum of 12 days off per month.

 After joining Piedmont, what is the current flow time to American Airlines?